josephlhall/IASA2-wrkshp-report/draft-hall-iasa20-workshops-report.md

 would translate into more people wanting to participate in the IAOC.
 Information about the IAOC can be made available in email and on the website, but that may not inspire people who don't care about administrative issues to volunteer.
-Having people spend time just on the technical work would be a success, but relying on volunteers for the IAOC's large volume of work may be unreasonable.
+A workshop participant stated that having people spend time just on the technical work would be a success, but relying on volunteers for the IAOC's large volume of work may be unreasonable.